englekk/handbook-docs/Fuse/04 - Layout.md

 </Grid>
 ```

-One can also specify the number of rows and columns an elements occupies using the @(RowSpan) and @(ColumnSpan) properties like so:
+One can also specify the number of rows and columns an elements occupies using the $(RowSpan) and $(ColumnSpan) properties like so:

 ```
 <Grid RowCount="2" ColumnCount="2">